dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 # Unity UI best practices
 This list will walk you through UI-specific best practices that could be used when working with Unity engine and UI in general.
-Of course, situation vary from project to project and goal to goal, but general principles remain the same.
+Of course, situation varies from project to project and goal to goal, but general principles remain the same.
 This will also be very helpful if there is a team working on UI, including visual and game designers, programmers or any other stakeholders.
 ## General
 1. __Name UI elements sensibly__ </br>
 Just like objects in the scene, UI elements should be **named sensibly** with an indicator of the element type.
 Every separate UI entity (for ex.
-Health Bar, Ammo counter, Stamina Bar) should be organized inside using an empty gameObject, with a consistent name, for instance “Content”.
+Health Bar, Ammo counter, Stamina Bar) should be organized inside using an empty gameObject, with a consistent name, for instance, “Content”.

 2. __Stick to it__ </br>
 Stick to whatever naming format you chose internally and follow it across all projects.